abelcheung/types-lxml/README.md

       MyBaseElement-->MySubElement2;
 ```

 If a parsed or constructed element tree consists of single type of element nodes, it is safe to assume the children or parent of a node are of the same type too.
 But this assumption does not hold for multiple subclasses.
-Using diagram above as example, we can only deduce the children and parent type is `MyBaseElement` (or any of its subclasses).
+Using diagram above as example, calling `.iter()` method from `MyBaseElement` node may produce element of any subelement or even `MyBaseElement` itself.
+Therefore output type should be simply `MyBaseElement` only.

+Such scenario is already in effect for `lxml.html`. `<form>` element (`FormElement`) is supposed to contain other form related tags like `<input>`, `<select>` etc. But we can't possibly pinpoint single subelement type, so `<form>` children can only possibly be of type `HtmlElement`.
+The multiple subelement scenario is already hardcoded for `HtmlElement` and `ObjectifiedElement` within this annotation package, but users may choose to have their own overridden element subclasses (inherit from `ElementBase`) too.

 The 2 paradigms can't coexist within a single type annotation package.
 See [bug #51](https://github.com/abelcheung/types-lxml/issues/51) that illustrated why multiple build is necessary.

 Remember that anybody can only choose one of the 2 builds.
 It is impossible to install both, as `pip` just [arbitrarily overwrite conflicting files with one another](https://github.com/pypa/pip/issues/4625).
 If in doubt, removing existing package first, then install the one you needed.